What is It?

 - affordable reprints of out-of-copyright books from the Library’s collection or other repositories such as the Internet Archive

 - small print runs of class output in book form, such as anthologies of creative writing

 - printed copies of proceedings of University conferences and events

 Near the Southeast corner of the first floor of the Shapiro Undergraduate Library, next to the Tech Deck.

 M – F 8:30 a.m. – 12:00 noon, and 12:30 p.m. - 4:30 p.m.
 Please be aware that there may be occasions when the machine is down for maintenance or is having technical difficulties, or an operator is unavailable.

 If you’d like a formal demo of the machine, please schedule in advance by contacting email@example.com

-For general questions or requests, please email email@example.com.
-A Library staff member will get back to you shortly.
-For questions about how to order a book, or regarding an order already placed, please contact firstname.lastname@example.org.
+For general questions or requests, please call the number above, or email firstname.lastname@example.org.
+For questions regarding an order already placed, please contact email@example.com.